njuxukai/CSharpCtp/README.md

 3  CTP API's callback functions are transfered to Events, users can subscribe  events they are interested in;

-4  Keep all order configuration detail(price type, volume condition, time condition etc), the wrapper keep exact same capability.(diffrent from solution like OpenQuant).
+4  Keep all order configuration option(price type, volume condition, time condition etc), the wrapper keep exact same capability(diffrent from solution like OpenQuant).